code-423n4/2022-12-gogopool-findings/data/0xWeiss-Q.md

 THEY ARE TAKING THE PRICE FROM A DEX, ISN'T THAT A FLASHLOAN OPPORTUNITY? https://github.com/code-423n4/2022-12-gogopool/blob/aec9928d8bdce8a5a4efe45f54c39d4fc7313731/contracts/contract/Oracle.sol#L36-L40

+### Anyone can send GGP tokens or any other erc20 to the contract and the balances would be off.
+Not super important, but we should be aware of that. https://github.com/code-423n4/2022-12-gogopool/blob/aec9928d8bdce8a5a4efe45f54c39d4fc7313731/contracts/contract/Vault.sol#L155

 ### Instance not needed already done in the function argument
 https://github.com/code-423n4/2022-12-gogopool/blob/aec9928d8bdce8a5a4efe45f54c39d4fc7313731/contracts/contract/Vault.sol#L157